SEKOIA-IO/documentation/_shared_content/develop/guides/formats/taxonomy.md

 A custom field consists of three elements:

-- name: The name of the field. it corresponds to the path (dot-notation) of the field in the [structured event](structured_event.md).
+- name: The name of the field.
+It corresponds to the path (dot-notation) of the field in the [structured event](structured_event.md).

 	We recommend prefixing the field with the vendor and the name of the product (e.g for AWS cloud trail, custom taxonomy is prefixing with `aws.cloudtrail`)